Azure SQL Database and performance for single databases

 Azure portal tools

-You'll find two tools in the Azure portal that can help you analyze and fix performance issues with your SQL database:
+The following tools in the Azure portal can help you analyze and fix performance issues with your SQL database:

 The Azure portal has more information about both of these tools and how to use them.
 To efficiently diagnose and correct problems, we recommend that you first try the tools in the Azure portal.
 We recommend that you use the manual tuning approaches that we discuss next, for missing indexes and query tuning, in special cases.